 C# Switch Char ExampleUse the switch statement on a char variable.
 Lowercase and uppercase chars can be handled the same way with a switch.

-Switch can handle char cases.
+Switch char.
+In C# programs the switch can handle char cases.
 Because a char is a value, switch can use jump tables to test chars.
-You can take a char value and get a full string version of it—using the switch statement on characters.CharSwitch

-An example.
 There are several ways of looking up characters and getting equivalent values for them.
 Some options include if conditional statements, switch statements, and lookup tables.

 C# program that switches on char